Easy Walks From Llanberis in Snowdonia

 3 Castell Dolbadarn Walk

-This is an easy walk to Castell Dolbadarn which can start from Gilfach Ddu or the car park ar Pentre Castell (on the main road just past the Royal Victoria towards Nant Peris).
+This is an easy walk to the native Welsh castle of Castell Dolbadarn which can start from Gilfach Ddu or the car park ar Pentre Castell (on the main road just past the Royal Victoria towards Nant Peris).